alerion09/pres-minder/.aiassistant/rules/db-supabase-migrations.md

 Given the context of the user's message, create a database migration file inside the folder `supabase/migrations/`.

-The file MUST following this naming convention:
+The file MUST follow this naming convention:

 The file MUST be named in the format `YYYYMMDDHHmmss_short_description.sql` with proper casing for months, minutes, and seconds in UTC time: